coderefinery/data-visualization-python/content/python-basics.md

 # we can add items to dictionaries
 experiment["instrument"] = "a particular brand"
 print(experiment)

+if "instrument" in experiment:
+    print("yes, the dictionary 'experiment' contains the key 'instrument'")
+else:
+    print("no, it doesn't")
 ```
 - {py:class}`Lists <list>` are good when order is important, and it
   needs to be changed